 Health assessment and post-release monitoring of leatherback turtles

 The world’s largest turtle species, the leatherback, visits New England waters during their foraging season in summer and early autumn.
 They later migrate to the breeding areas in the tropics, often as far as South America.
 Leatherbacks are prone to boat strike and entanglement in fishing gear.
 This project seeks to understand the basic ecology of leatherbacks in New England, and to understand the magnitude and effects of human interaction.
 By documenting these events and their outcome, we hope to develop methods to mitigate these often fatal interactions.
+We thank the Massachusetts Environmental Trust for supporting this work.

 The use of thromboelastography for health evaluation of sea turtles